Blog

 Art is important.
 This is already all over the place.
 But anyway, art is important.
 It all means so much to me.
 There was a time I wanted to act, but then settled into not being in front of the camera because I have a real hate/hate relationship with myself I am also terrible.
 After taking Theater 101 my freshman year of highschool and apparently scaring the hell out of my classmates by doing a monologue from Fight Club, I decided maybe no. So I liked music better.
 I also discovered that learning table top roleplaying games help me scratch the itch to play and craft a story with others.
 Because honestly, I think all I wanted to do was play.

 I have been lucky enough to see two major long-term cinema journeys during my life.
 Lord of the Rings in middle school and early high school, then the Infinity Saga from Marvel.
 To a lot of people, these are just pop culture fluff.
 Untrue.
 The heroes journey can be found anywhere, for anyone.
 Captain Ahab is just as important to people as Captain America.
+Not only are the characters important, but the sheer teamwork and effort of making films of this magnitude is something a lot of people don’t realize.
+That alone is also an inspiration.
+I wonder, where am I in my hero’s journey as an artist?

 We can find ourselves anywhere and I think that seeing that reflection helps us cope.

 I met my husband when I met up with some friends to see Captain Marvel.
-We were there to attend a comic art show and he was mutual friends with one of my good friends, but we had never crossed paths as he was away at school.
+We were there to attend a pop culture art show and he was mutual friends with one of my good friends, but we had never crossed paths as he was away at school.
 At the end of 2024, things were pretty bleak here in my home.
 We talked about how excited we were for the next Captain America movie and decided that no matter how terrible things were going, we would make it a point to do a rewatch of the MCU.
 We would sit down, have a drink, snuggle the dog, and just try and push through.

 This has ended up being a surprising self-reflective action.
 We talked during and after each film the same way one would talk through something selected by The Criterion Collection.
 (Admittedly, my coworker and I have started a semi-weekly movie night we have called Flix Not Cinema, where we watch whatever the fuck we want and will have enthusiastic discussions about movies like “Hell Comes to Frogtown” with the same gravitas.)